MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/collaborate-as-a-team.md

 In order for guests to have access to files in Teams, the SharePoint organization-level sharing settings must allow for sharing with guests.

+These settings determine what settings are available for individual sites, including sites associated with teams.
+Site settings cannot be more permissive than the organization-level settings.

+If you want to allow file and folder sharing with anonymous users, choose **Anyone**.
+If you want to ensure that all guests have to authenticate, choose **New and existing guests**.
+Choose the most permissive setting that will be needed by any site in your organization.

 To set SharePoint organization level sharing settings

 1. In the Microsoft 365 admin center, in the left navigation, under **Admin centers**, click **SharePoint**.